BenWiederhake/tinyvm/instruction-set-architecture.md

 This reads from registers 0bAAAA and 0bBBBB, and writes to register 0bBBBB.

-This compares the values in registers 0bAAAA and 0bBBBB, and writes 0x0000 (false) or 0x0001 (true) into register 0bBBBB.
+This compares the values in registers 0bAAAA and the right-hand-side, and writes 0x0000 (false) or 0x0001 (true) into register 0bBBBB.
 The bits L, E, G, and S are flags.
+If 0bAAAA == 0bBBBB, then the right-hand-side is the value zero; otherwise, it is the value in register 0bBBBB.

 - By default, the result of the comparison is false, and the contents of the registers are interpreted as unsigned.
 - If L=1 and the content of register 0bAAAA is *smaller* than the content of register 0bBBBB.